Jim Mueller: Broadcasting career

 In 1968, Mueller became a sports anchor at WPTV-TV in West Palm Beach, Florida.
 Following three years there, he was hired by WHAS-TV in Louisville, Kentucky, to anchor the 6 p.m. and 11 p.m. sports reports.
 During this time, he also served as the Louisville Cardinals football announcer on WHAS radio.
 In March 1972, he was recognized by governor Julian Carroll, who commissioned him a Kentucky Colonel, which is the highest title of honor in the state.

 In December 1972, Mueller moved to South Florida and became the noon and weekend sports anchor at WTVJ.
 He also was a play-by-play commentator for the Miami Hurricanes football team as well as preseason announcer for the Miami Dolphins.
 In his two years at the station, Mueller did numerous CBS network reports covering golf, auto racing, and other events including the Joe Frazier vs. George Foreman boxing match.

-On June 30, 1974, Mueller resigned from WTVJ to become sports director at WJW (renamed WJKW from April 22, 1977-September 16, 1985), where he worked through 1981.
+On June 30, 1974, Mueller resigned from WTVJ to become sports director at WJW (renamed WJKW from April 22, 1977, to September 16, 1985), where he worked through 1981.
 From 1981 to 1987, he was the lead sports anchor at WKYC.

 Mueller was named commentator for the Cleveland Browns radio network in 1975, working alongside Gib Shanley.
 He also occasionally did play-by-play radio announcing for both the Cleveland Cavaliers and Cleveland Indians.
 In 1985, Mueller became part of the three-man radio crew for the Browns, with Nev Chandler doing play-by-play, Mueller commentary, and Doug Dieken joining Mueller as an analyst.
 He remained a commentator with Cleveland until the franchise suspended in 1996.
 Mueller was commentator for some of the most memorable seasons in Browns history, including the 1980 "Kardiac Kids" and the Bernie Kosar era.

 When the Browns returned to the NFL in 1999, Mueller was named public address announcer at the Cleveland Browns Stadium.

 Mueller also served as the public address announcer at the Michigan International Speedway for 33 years until retiring in 2017.
 He additionally served as the commercial voice for the Mullinax Ford and Pat O'Brien Chevrolet following his sportscasting career.
+He also did public address announcing at other NASCAR/ISC owned tracks in the mid-2000s and 2010s until 2018.

 Throughout his broadcasting career, Mueller had an impact on many people who went on to have successful sportscasting careers.
 John Telich, who was mentored by Mueller at WJKW, later said of him: "Jim was a godsend to me when I came to the station in 1980.
 He introduced me to everybody in town and I mean everyone because Jim was so well connected with athletes, coaches and front office people.
 Jim was exacting.
 He cared about the product and wanted to make sure that I, a young ambitious guy, had the same high standards.
 I will always be grateful for everything he did for me."